NoCompromises/laravel-project-standard/README.md

 ### Front end

-New Laravel installs default to Vite, but we're still using Webpack on our projects.
+New Laravel installs default to Vite.

 Follow the Docker instructions in the README to make sure all npm commands are run through Docker containers.